Last updated on May 3, 2024

 Isshin, Two Heavens as One | Illustration by Ryan Pancoast

-Mardu () players everywhere (including myself) are practically foaming at the mouth over Neon Dynasty’s Isshin, Two Heavens as One.
+Mardu () players everywhere (including myself) practically ascend to heaven over Neon Dynasty’s Isshin, Two Heavens as One.
 Isshin perfectly embodies what white-black-red decks do best in what may be my favorite Mardu design yet.

 This Isshin, Two Heavens as One Commander deck strives to represent the best Mardu has to offer.
 You’ll be swinging in every turn you can and forcing your opponents into combat as well.